Piyawanno/Gaimon/document/README.md

 One server is not enough?
 No problem, with [GaimonCloud]() applications written with Gaimon can be scaled via mouse click.

+### Extensible

+The Extension written in Gaimon can be further extended with the other Extension.
+With the unique [Decorator](Decorator.md) and [FormAttachment](FormAttachement.md),
+the developer has an option to extend the existing Extension.
+The concept can significantly reduce and relax the design work, since the future features must not be considered now but can be implemented tomorrow without the side effect on today work.
 ## Getting Start

 - [Installation](LinuxInstallation.md)